bzemskova/EII_LES/RotStratChannel_LES/README.md

       defines initial conditions for each velocity component (ux, uy, uz) and scalar (buoyancy/temperature, i.e., temp).
 Currently, velocities ICs are set to random noise and buoyancy to linear stratification.
 Will need to adjust to desired configuration later.
   * **subroutine usrdat** (do not change for now):\
       re-scales domain size before running the simulation and pre-fills/initializes viscosity matrix for LES with <img src="https://render.githubusercontent.com/render/math?math=\nu">.
 This subroutine is only called once.

+## Changing discretization, number of cores, dealiasing (in SIZE file)
+* Re-vising the discretization discussed in .box file, set the value by which to discretize each element defined in .box file with:\
+`parameter (lx1=8)                !
+GLL points per element along each direction`\
+This is the recommended value for optimal code performance.
+It means that if you need greater resolution, need to add more elements in .box file rather than increasing lx1 value.
+* De-aliasing:\
+`parameter (lxd=12)               !
+GL  points for over-integration (dealiasing)` This is the optimal value, given that lx1=8.
+* Number of elements: these are value from .box file in x,y,z directions\
+`parameter (lelg=8*256*24)        ! max total number of elements`
+* Maximum and minimum number of cores to be used:\
+`parameter (lpmin=120)              ! min MPI ranks`\
+`parameter (lpmax=300)             ! max MPI ranks`\
+Because of the memory allocation/use, this need to be adjusted before running the code and requires some playing around.
+If lpmin is too small, you will get "overflowing" error after compiling, and will need to increase it and re-compile again.